 The COVID-19 pandemic brought with it unexpected political upheavals, social unrest, and economic drains.
 This has made 2020 a unique year in all regards, one that we won’t forget easily.
 Businesses will look back and remember this year as a year that brought significant changes to the way we see work.
-Hopefully, 12 months from now, you will be able to look back and smile with pride at your wise technological and management decisions.
 Migrating to the cloud is one move that many organizations are already executing.
 You’ll be on the right track by joining this trend.

 Some businesses were ahead of the technological trend, and they reaped the benefits.
 For example, organizations that incorporated remote work into their company culture before the pandemic found it easier to migrate their entire team to the work-from-home environment, while business owners that always saw working from home as a big “NO” struggled to keep up with the change when the pandemic hit.
 This is why forward-thinking organizations have been moving their businesses to the cloud.